wpmetabox/docsv2/docs/hide-tabs-with-conditional-logic.md

 </ul>
 ```

 If you want to hide a tab, just add its class to `rwmb_outside_conditions` filter.
-For example, if I want to hide `Interest` tab when post format is `aside`, simply add these lines:
+For example, if I want to hide `Interest` tab when post format is `aside`, add these lines:

 ```php
 add_filter( 'rwmb_outside_conditions', function( $conditions ) {